 What is Tom Yum Soup?

 Tom yum (ต้มยำ) is a type of Thai hot and sour soup where the iconic flavours come from 3 herbs: lemongrass, galangal, and makrut (kaffir) lime leaves.
-I call these herbs the "tom yum trinity."
-It can be made with any meat or seafood, even leftover cooked meats, but the most popular version is made with shrimp, i.e. tom yum goong ต้มยำกุ้ง (goong means shrimp).
+For Thai people, these 3 herbs are very much associated with tom yum, which is why I call them the "tom yum trinity."
+Tom yum can be made with any protein, including tom yum chicken, tom yum fish, and even tom yum with your leftovers, but the most popular version is made with shrimp, i.e. tom yum goong ต้มยำกุ้ง (goong means shrimp).

 If I had to pick a national dish for Thailand this would be a strong contender because it's eaten all over the country and is loved by essentially everyone.
 It's served at street-side eateries, fancy restaurants, and is commonly made at home.
 It was also a staple in my elementary school cafeteria!

-There are tons of different versions, and the tom yum flavour is so good it has been turned into other dishes like tom yum spaghetti, tom yum fried rice - and even tom yum pizza which was introduced by Pizza Hut in Thailand!
+Thai people love tom yum flavour so much that we incorporate it into many other dishes like tom yum spaghetti, tom yum fried rice, and even tom yum pizza which was originally introduced by Pizza Hut in Thailand!
 You can also make a delicious tom yum stir fry or what we call "dry tom yum."

-Here are all the ingredients for tom yum soup, with notes on possible substitutions.
+Here are all the ingredients for tom yum soup and important notes about them.

 - Medium to large shrimp, head-on, shell-on preferable.
 The shrimp shells and heads are for making shrimp stock for maximum shrimpiness.
-If not available, you can use chicken stock.
-See the FAQ below if you want to use other proteins.
+If not available, or if you prefer a more neutral (less shrimpy) soup, you can use unsalted, preferably Asian-style chicken stock instead.

 - Makrut lime leaves (previously known as kaffir lime leaves).
 If fresh isn't available look for frozen.
 Dried can work, but double the amount.
-For more info on this, watch my guide to makrut lime leaves video.
+For more info, read my guide to makrut lime leaves.

 - Lemongrass.
 Fresh is best as it is the main flavour of the soup, but whole frozen lemongrass is fine (not chopped).
 Dried isn't ideal, but it's workable; you'll have to experiment with amounts but you can keep adding until the flavour really comes through.
 Do not use powdered.
-For more info, watch my guide to lemongrass video.
+For more on lemongrass including how to freeze it, read my ultimate guide to lemongrass.

 - Galangal.
 That's the knobby thing that looks a bit like ginger.
 Frozen or dried will work as a substitute.
-Worst case, you can omit it and your soup will still be tasty.
 Do not substitute with ginger, which tastes very different.
-For more info, watch my guide to galangal video.
+For more on galangal including how to freeze it, read my ultimate guide to galangal.

 - Thai chilli paste/chili jam.
 Known as nam prik pao in Thai, this is a sweet-savoury thick paste that you can buy or make at home using this recipe.
-See more on this ingredient below.
+See more on this ingredient, including how to make tom yum without it below.

 - Fresh lime juice.
 Fresh is the key word here.

 - Fish sauce.
 Use good quality fish sauce as it is the main seasoning.
-Watch my fish sauce tasting/guide video for recommendations.
+Read more about fish sauce here including brand recommendations.

 - Oyster mushrooms, or another type of Asian mushrooms such as shimeji, enoki or fresh shiitake.
 If you can find them, straw mushrooms are the most common type used in tom yum in Thailand.
 Don't use button mushrooms, they're not nearly as good in soups.

-- Cilantro for garnish.
+- Cilantro for garnish, or you can also use sawtooth coriander (culantro) which is also common.
 Sub green onions if you don't like cilantro.

 How to Make Tom Yum Soup